 Navigational: When a user is using driving directions, Google will show these navigational ads.
 The user can choose to add one of these suggestions to a stop, changing their directional route.

 Those are it!
-Three changes to GMB that we think you should be aware of.
+There are three changes to GMB that we think you should be aware of.
 Follow us to stay up-to-date on future changes to GMB, Yelp, and other review sites.

-If you want to learn more about how Dandy can help you manage and monitor your reputation on GMB or if you want help removing false or defamatory reviews from Google My Business or Yelp, schedule some time to speak to our review experts today.
+If you want to learn more about how Dandy can help you manage and monitor your reputation on GMB or help remove false or defamatory reviews from Google My Business or Yelp, schedule some time to speak to our review experts today.